Explore Tucson

 The magazine Outside has included the greater Tucson area in The 23 Best Places to Travel in 2024.

-If you decide to go hiking in the Tucson area, please observe all applicable hiking safety rules.
+If you decide to go hiking in the Tucson area, for your own safety, please observe available hiking tips and safety guidelines.
 Hiking in hot weather can be dangerous, and additionally there is a wide variety of wildlife in and around Tucson.
-Some rules can be found at the following links, but each individual is different, so please prepare any outdoor activities according to your own situation.
+Some tips and guidelines can be found at the following links, but everyone is different, so please prepare any outdoor activities according to your own situation.

 Hiking Safety Information.
 This link points out that, among other things, you should be drinking 1 quart of water per hour of hiking.